1. Cookie Statement

 Different types of cookies ensure that you can be recognized for various purposes, e.g. storing your language preference in order to make your visit to our websites more convenient.
 Thus you need not select your language each time you visit.
 Other cookies are anonymous and collect information on how visitors use a website or application.

-When we mention “cookies” in this document, then we are talking about cookies and comparable technologies.
+When we mention “cookies” in this document, then we are talking about cookies and comparable technologies, such as software development kits (SDKs).
+These are used to accomplish the same goals in apps as cookies for browsers.

 1.2.
 What type of cookies are there?